DixonM1100001/dunnhumby-Task/README.md

   "stockQuantity": 0
 }
 ```
-If the Creation is successful, a 200 Code will be returned along with the Response Schema that will look like the following example value of the Product Schema
+If the Creation is successful, a 200 Code will be returned along with the Response Schema that will look like the following example value of the Product Schema:
 ```shell
 {
   "category": "Food",